fosojs/foso/README.md

 With Foso it is possible to write all the code in an editor and the page will be updated automatically each time the code changes were saved.

+You can read more about using Foso with Optimizely [here](http://zkochan.github.io/ab/2015/05/22/coding-ab-tests-effectively.html).

 ## How to install it?

 ```